Eva-Neu/Animacy_telicity_Hindi/README.md

 # Degrees of animacy and telicity in Hindi intransitives

+Joint work with Rajesh Bhatt and Shaunak Phadnis from UMass.

 ## Background

 We investigate the semantic correlates of the unergative/unaccusative distinction using Hindi corpus data.
 Intransitives have been argued to fall into two classes: unergatives only have an